-Walk around the trowel and observe all of the major components (Figure 3)-engine, blades, handle (standard or Quick Pitch[TM]), air cleaner, centrifugal stop switch, etc. Make sure there is always oil in the engine.
+Walk around the trowel and take notice of all the major components (Figure 2)-the engine, blades, steering handle, gearbox, etc. Make sure there is always oil in the engine.

-Before operating the trowel, test it on a flat, watered-down section of finished concrete that is free of debris and other objects.
-This test run will familiarize you with the trowel's controls and increase your confidence in using the trowel.
-You will learn how the trowel handles under actual operating conditions.
+Before using your trowel, test it on a flat, watered-down section of finished concrete that is free of debris and other objects.

+This trial test run will increase your confidence in using the trowel and will familiarize you with the trowel's controls.
+You will learn how the trowel handles under actual conditions.